Neural Refinement for Absolute Pose Regression with Feature Synthesis: Introduction

-We summarize our main contributions as follows: \textbf{First}, we propose a test-time refinement pipeline that greatly improves the accuracy of the estimated pose from APR methods without using additional unlabeled data, and produces a new \textit{single-frame} APR SOTA on standard benchmarks. \textbf{Second}, we propose a Neural Feature Synthesizer (NeFeS) network that encodes 3D geometric features.
-Given an initial pose, the NeFeS refines it by rendering a dense feature map, comparing it with the query image features, and back-propagating the error. \textbf{Third}, we propose a progressive learning strategy and a feature fusion module to improve the robustness of the rendering ability of the NeFeS model.
+We summarize our main contributions as follows: \textbf{First}, we propose a test-time refinement pipeline that greatly improves the pose-estimation accuracy of any APR model without using additional unlabeled data and exhibits a new \textit{single-frame} APR SOTA performance on standard benchmarks. \textbf{Second}, we propose a Neural Feature Synthesizer (NeFeS) network that encodes 3D geometric features.
+NeFeS refines an initial pose by rendering a dense feature map and making the comparison with the query image feature. \textbf{Third}, we propose a progressive training strategy and a Feature Fusion module to improve the robustness of the rendering ability of the NeFeS model.